 Strengthening financial position

-One of our key objective is to focus on further strengthening our financial position by increasing profit and prudent cash management.
+One of our key objectives is to focus on further strengthening our financial position by increasing profit and prudent cash management.

 Driving culture change